Skip to main content

 Scope and Contents

-This collection contains the monthly business minutes and monthly newsletter of th Logan Friends' Meeting.
+This collection contains the monthly business minutes and monthly newsletter of the Logan Friends' Meeting.
 The collection of the newsletters begins in 1977, whereas the minutes of the business meetings begin in November of 1972.
 The same basic topics are discussed in both the newsletter and minutes.
 The content of the newsletter does provide more detailed descriptions of the Logan Meeting, however, as well as the musings of the editors and clippings of articles written by or about Quakers in the Herald Journal, Cache Valley's local newspaper.

 Dates